 - Graduates innovatively meet engineering challenges, including those of cold climates and remote locations, working independently and in teams.

 - Graduates actively serve the professional community, pursue licensure and lifelong learning, and demonstrate high ethical standards.

-In addition to general civil engineering courses, the department offers specialties in transportation, geotechnical, structures, water resources, hydrology and environmental studies.
-These courses emphasize principles of analysis, planning and engineering design in northern regions.
+The civil engineering program offers specialties in transportation, geotechnical, structures, water resources, hydrology and environmental studies.
+These courses emphasize principles of analysis, planning, evaluation and design in Northern regions.

 Learn more about the bachelor’s degree in civil engineering, including an overview of the program, career opportunities and more.

 Department of Civil, Geological and Environmental Engineering